 Supereasy.
 Made to recipe using sun-dried tomato paste and 16 littlenecks.
 Cooked the clams in the finished sauce.
 Combined the pasta and sauce and plated topped with clams in their shells.
 Was fine as is, probably would have been better for us with half the red pepper flakes.
 Served with garlic ciabbatta sticks and romaine/parm salad.

+I make this all the time.
+And I absolutely love it--I crave this recipe.
+It's soo good.
+Although, I do cook this much longer than the recipe suggests.
+I like my pasta sauces very thick.
 I only rated it 3 stars because I would never serve canned food for a "special occasion."
 This is not a special occasion recipe.
 It's an absolutely delicious, totally yummy weeknight recipe.
 It's a standard in my rotation.

 Perfect blend spiciness!
 I make this all the time.
 I use no-salt added tomatoes and no-salt tomato paste, which gives this a fresh tomato taste.
 I also use twice the amount of tomato paste called for.
 I served this with a romaine lettuce salad with a vinnegarette.